-Where a real property tax deduction recipient transfers ownership, sells or ceases to occupy his dwelling as his principal residence during the tax year, a post-tax year income statement must be filed to verify deduction entitlement for that portion of the tax year prior to the sale, transfer or change in residence.
+When a Real Property Tax Deduction recipient transfers ownership, sells or ceases to occupy his/her dwelling as his/her principal residence during the tax year, a post-tax year income statement must be filed to verify deduction entitlement for that portion of the tax year prior to the sale, transfer or change in residence.
 Any tax liability is to be prorated by the tax collector based on the number of days during the tax year that entitlement to the property tax deduction ceased.

-For example: Qualified property tax deduction recipient sells the claimed dwelling house on May 3 of the tax year.
+EXAMPLE: Qualified property tax deduction recipient sells the claimed dwelling house on May 3 of the tax year.
 Proration of the \$250 deduction is calculated as: